Grow Your Accounting Business Online With WordPress

 - South Africa Revenue Service: http://www.sars.gov.za/Pages/RSS-Feeds.aspx

-(Using RSS (Really Simple Syndication) feeds can help to improve your website’s UX.)
+(Adding RSS (Really Simple Syndication) feeds can help to improve your website’s user experience.)

-Adding checklists and forms to your site is a fantastic way to increase visitor engagement and add value to your readers.
-Forms and checklists can provide users with useful instructions and resources to complete tasks.
-Checklists and forms are great business planning tools.
+Checklists and forms are a fantastic way to increase visitor engagement, add value to your audience and set yourself apart from the competition.
+They can provide users with useful step-by-step instructions and resources to complete a necessary task.
+They are great planning tools.

-You can provide a range of online or downloadable forms and checklists covering areas such as:
+You can provide a range of checklists and forms covering topics such as:

 - How To Set Up A Company